 To keep your turkey moist, you should baste every 1/2 hour to 45 minutes or so, and cover with foil if it becomes too brown.
 You want the outside of the turkey to have a nice golden brown color when finished.

 Now onto the gravy!
 If you’ve never made gravy with meat drippings before, it’s super simple!
+All you need is just a fat separator for kitchen use.
 Start by pouring all of the pan drippings into a gravy separator.

 Pour 1 cup of the turkey fat back into the roasting pan and set over medium heat on the stove.
 Whisk in the flour and cook for about 2-3 minutes.
 Slowly whisk in the turkey juices and chicken stock until no lumps remain.